The truth of my coffee drinking history and why I now drink tea:

-Then in England I discovered tea.
-I drank it with milk and sugar and chocolate covered digestive biscuits until a few years later I was sitting on a rooftop in Aspen, Colorado, with the Chef and two large paper cups of take-out orange pekoe.
+Then in England I discovered black tea.
+(Different from the herbal teas my mother made.)
+I drank it with milk and sugar and chocolate covered digestive biscuits until a few years later I was sitting on a rooftop in Aspen, Colorado, with the lad formerly known as the Chef and two large paper cups of take-out orange pekoe.
 He’d forgotten to ask for milk and neither of us wanted to run down five flights so I drank it black with sugar, which I discovered was much nicer.
 (I’ve since discovered stevia, which is nicer still.)

 I never returned to coffee and eventually lost the ability to make a decent cup for anyone else.
 I’ve since given up on it entirely.